Whitemoss Community Fund Criteria

 - The Whitemoss Community Fund has approximately £50,000 available per year.

-- There is a single application round each year.
+- There are two application rounds each year.

 - Grants will be awarded for amounts between £5,000 and £20,000.